 Our Series One class is designed for ALL abilities but not for BEGINNERS.
 It progresses much to fast for riders who are not familiar with motorcycle riding already.
 Though the drills may be viewed as basic, they are anything but basic.
 Most advanced riders have difficulty doing our drills properly.
 They require practice and provide the foundation for allowing you to improve your own riding without having to take a so-called “advanced” class.
 Our Series One Class is more advanced than any other adventure or off-road school out there.
 We know it because most other instructors come to us to learn.
 If you want to come to an off-road riding school that is not a marketing operation or a cheer leading camp, come see us.

-$650 for the two days of instruction from Jimmy Lewis and associates.
+$700 for the two days of instruction from Jimmy Lewis and our coaches.

 One-Day class prices vary depending on location and from event to event.

 Please contact us for rates for private instruction, event demonstration, group or agency instruction.